Marek Ujlaky (footballer, born 2003): Spartak Trnava

 Ujlaky signed his first professional contract with Spartak Trnava in May 2021.

 He made his Fortuna Liga debut for Spartak in a home fixture at Štadión Antona Malatinského on 10 April 2021 against ViOn Zlaté Moravce.
 He came on in the 88th minute to replace team captain Ján Vlasko with the score set at 2-0 following a first-half goal by Vlasko and a second-half own goal by Matej Moško.
 Ujlaky was immediately given the captain's armband.
 While on pitch, Saymon Cabral set the final score at 3-0 for Spartak.

 In June 2022, Ujlaky signed his first professional contract with Spartak along with Patrick Karhan, whose father Miroslav played and managed Spartak, and collected over 100 caps for Slovakia.
 Both players were to succeed their fathers in their careers and serve as a motivation for other Academy players of Spartak Trnava, according to club President Peter Macho.

+National career

+Ujlaky made his National debut for Slovakia U19 in a 1:0 loss to Italy U19.

+On 21 May 2025 he was nominated for Slovakia U21 for the UEFA European Under-21 Championship.